ardagnir/vizardry/README.md

 Just as easy.

 ##Requirements
-Vizardry requires pathogen.
+- Vizardry requires [pathogen](https://github.com/tpope/vim-pathogen).
 But you already have pathogen installed, don't you?

-It also needs curl, as well as a bunch of stuff that comes with most \*nix systems.
+- It also needs curl, as well as commandline programs that come with most \*nix systems.

+- You will probably have issues if you use Windows.

 ##Installation